HexaLanguage/Hexa/README.md

 > **WIP — Work in progress, coming soon**

-Release of 0.1 expected in Fall 2020
+Release of 2.0.0 (All WIP completed) expected in Fall 2022

 ## Build